 Q. I'M INTERESTED IN ENTREPRENEURSHIP BUT DON'T NECESSARILY WANT TO START MY OWN VENTURE.
 HOW CAN I GET INVOLVED?

 A. We welcome students of all backgrounds and interests to participate in our programs, develop new skills and lend existing skills to projects in development.
-If you're interested in learning how to think like an entrepreneur (even without becoming one) check out our pop-up workshops on lean startup, design thinking and professional skills.
+If you're interested in learning how to think like an entrepreneur (even without becoming one) check out our Intensives on biotech, design thinking, gender equity and other professional skills.
 If you've already honed some skills in market research, tech, design and legal work, consider applying to become a Startup Advisor and helping a student startup get off the ground (and getting paid while doing it!).

 Get in touch.
 Or just stop by.

-We're easy to reach by email.
+We're easy to reach by email at email@example.com.
 Or phone.
 Or you can just show up!

 Tsai City for Innovative Thinking at Yale